team0se7en/CTF-Writeups/csictf2020/crypto/login_error/README.md

 The bit flipping attack affect one byte of a specific block and it allow us to change its value to the value we want without having to decrypt it and encrypt it again .

-Lets define some variable first , let's say we have a cipher with 2 block `C0` and `C1` and we want to change byte number 2 in `C1` let's say also that  the reslt of decryption of each block is called `Li` so for `C0` it is `L0 `  and `Pi` is the plaintext of each block. now let's make some formula:
+Lets define some variable first , let's say we have a cipher with 2 block `C0` and `C1` and we want to change byte number 2 in `C1` let's say also that  the result of decryption of each block is called `Li` so for `C0` it is `L0 `  and `Pi` is the plaintext of each block. now let's make some formula:

 ```python
 Li = dec(Ci)